 - 1. It is expected that students will maintain a full-time status while in the Program. - 2.
-If a student encounters special circumstances that keep the student from fully participating in the Program, the Faculty reserves the right to extend the Program completion time beyond 21 months.
-The student must finish the Program within a length of time 150% of the Program length. - 3.
-The student must make a written request to have their case considered.
+If a student encounters special circumstances that keep the student from fully participating in the Program, the Faculty reserves the right to

+3. The student must make a written request to have their case considered